MicrochipTech/unicens-linux-daemon/cfg/README.md

 **11.2) Defining a Video for Linux driver instance**

-The usage of the Video for Linux 2 (V4L2) driver is limited to video reception (sink) use cases only.
+In order to activate the Video for Linux 2 (V4L2) driver, the `<V4l2>` tag is used.
+It is limited to video reception (sink) use cases only.
 It provides a video capture device, as known for webcams or TV tuners.
 Doing so will add support for standard video players like VLC.
 The isochronous video stream on INICnet will be shown along with all other available capture devices.
 The playback of the content can then start without any further configuration of the player.
 The V4L2 devices will also appear in the */dev* folder of the target file system.
 But all V4L2 devices will start with the prefix *video*, followed by an incrementing instance number.